 Historically, sphagnum moss grew in the wetlands over a large portion of the northern area of North America.
 Vegetation and sphagnum moss were destroyed during the Ice Age by advancing glaciers except for the wetland area in central Wisconsin where sphagnum moss grows.
 Sphagnum moss is an excellent liner to retain moisture in hanging baskets (holds 3 times as much water as a kitchen sponge) as opposed to using coco fiber liners, which wastes water by allowing it to pass right through.
 Also, using sphagnum moss allows you to plant through the sides of the basket.
+Sphagnum moss is a great medium to make a moss lined hanging basket

 Directions for creating your hanging herb basket garden: